processing/processing-pi-website/content/tutorial/camera/index.md

 }
 ```

-There are a couple important things from this code that will save you a lot of headache later:
+There are a few important parts of this code which will save you a lot of headache later:

 - Listing connected cameras
 - Checking camera capabilities